-Bangkok Tribune Online News Agency, in support of Konrad-Adenauer-Stiftung e.V.
+Bangkok Tribune Online News Agency, with the support of Konrad-Adenauer-Stiftung e.V.
 Foundation Office Thailand (KAS Thailand), has crafted the photo essay series, The Mekong’s Womb, and published it on https://bkktribune.com/photo-essay/the-mekongs-womb to document and capture critical Mekong tributaries including the Songkhram River Basin, which is dubbed as the Mekong’s womb following its fertile Bung-Tham forests that act as critical nursery grounds for aquatic animals from the Mekong River.

 This is to raise public awareness regarding the importance of the Mekong tributaries, which are often overlooked by policy makers when it comes to development despite the fact that they have long supported the Mekong ecosystems and livelihoods.
 This is in line with the news agency’s core principle and mission of acting as a platform to help “bridge the gap and connect the dots” for critical issues relating development and environmental policies in the region in a hope that this can help boost better understanding and decision-making among the Mekong citizens.